Hiswe/hiswe.github.io/source/_posts/06-html-basic-part-3.md

 {% asset_img laser-dino.svg 320 200 "A dinosaur firing laser beams with his eyes 'A dinosaur firing laser beams with his eyes'" %}
 {% endcaption %}

-Like a lazy cow 🐮, I will just give you the whole document, and we will go on any of the differences.
+Like a lazy cow 🐮, I will just give you the updated document and walk you through each modification.

 {% include_code lang:html 06-html-basic-part-3/01-full-story.html %}